amitshankar/Udacity/Data_Analyst_Nanodegree/README.md

 # README

-In this program, I learned to use Python,R, SQL and statistics to uncover insights, communicate critical findings, and create data-driven solutions.
+In this program, I learned to use Python, R, SQL and statistics to uncover insights, communicate critical findings, and create data-driven solutions.

 ## Term 01 - SQL & Python
 Focussed on how to apply inferential statistics and probability to create real-world scenarios, such as analyzing A/B tests.
 Learned to apply visualization principles to the data analysis process.
 Explored data visually at multiple levels to find insights.